 - A resident of the Marshall Islands, Micronesia, Palau, or Guam

 - A victim of trafficking or relatives of such a victim5

 If one member of your household fits into any of the categories above, your whole family can apply to all of the federal restricted programs.
 This person does not have to be the head of household.6

 Many housing authorities offer both state and federal housing programs.
-You can still apply for state-funded housing at these housing authorities even if you and are not eligible for federally funded housing because of your immigration status.
-You should make sure, however, that you are still on the waiting list for any of the housing authority's state-funded housing.
+You can still apply for state-funded housing at these housing authorities even if you are not eligible for federally funded housing because of your immigration status.
+You should make sure that you are on the waiting list only for the housing authority's state-funded housing.

 What if I will eventually have a "green card," but I do not have one now?